ghc-proposals/ghc-proposals/proposals/0000-concrete-class-dictionaries.md

 With some follow up discussion about making libraries of various type level utilities to help with the above.

-Everything in the above example is really just manipulating value level code and thus I think it should be done on the value level.
+Everything in the above example is fundamentally value-level code.
+Writing it at the type level adds a lot of complexity and verbosity for no real benefit.

 I would expect something closer to the following: